giacomoratta/plaax-nodejs/docs/PROJECT_PLAN.md

   - api gateway
   - dynamodb
   - lambda handler for api
-  - aws auth. for api
 - deployment with local AWS-CFN script with params: env, ...?

+#### THE PROJECT (extended): backend auth
+- API authentication layer w/ Lambda Authorizer or other on AWS
+- secure connection to API (use credentials, get token, api controllers checks current user)
+- wait for calls from frontend?

 ## More challenges

 #### THE PROJECT (more)
-- split code in more lambdas and api gateways (not needed for now, but good to know)
+- split code in more lambdas and api gateways (not needed for now, but good to experiment with)
 - docker compose with postgres
 - docker compose with dynamodb
 - integration tests